Sea lice control

 Sea lice are naturally occurring in the ocean, and have been feeding on wild salmon for millennia.
 Salmon farms, with high fish density, provide good conditions for sea lice to multiply.
 Therefore, it is essential that salmon farmers work continuously to control sea lice.

-High levels of sea lice, especially when the vulnerable wild salmon smolt are passing farms on their way from the rivers where they were born to the ocean, may affect the health and possibly the survivability of wild salmon.
+High levels of sea lice, especially when the vulnerable wild salmon smolt are passing farms on their way from the rivers to the ocean. may affect the health and possibly the survivability of wild salmon.
 They can also impact welfare of our farmed salmon.
 It is our responsibility to avoid impacting wild salmon with sea lice.

 Controlling sea lice is the single biggest challenge that the salmon farming industry faces.
 Grieg Seafood’s main approach is to control sea lice preventatively, and by using as few treatments as possible.
-Preventative sea lice control gives better fish welfare and also a lower environmental impact.
-Fundamental to our preventative sea lice control strategy are:
+Preventative sea lice control, gives better fish welfare as well as an lower environmental impact.

 When available, we use roe from salmon that has proven resistant to sea lice.
-When further developed, this is likely to be an important part of future sea lice control.
+When further developed, it is likely to be an important part of future sea lice control.

 Post smolt